-Intel respects, values and welcomes diversity in the workplace as well as in its suppliers and the global marketplace.
-Organizations seeking financial support from Intel and the Intel Foundation are asked to verify that their programs and services are offered without discrimination on the basis of race, color, religion, gender, national origin, ancestry, age, disability, medical condition, genetic information, veteran status, marital status, pregnancy, gender expression, gender identity, sexual orientation, or any other characteristic protected by federal, state, or local law, regulation, or ordinance.
+Intel respects, values, and welcomes diversity in the workplace as well as in its suppliers and the global marketplace.
+Organizations seeking financial support from Intel and the Intel Foundation are asked to verify that their programs and services, and their workplace employment policies and practices are conducted, without discrimination on the basis of race, color, religion, religious creed, national origin, ancestry, age, physical or mental disability, medical condition, genetic information, military and veteran status, marital status, pregnancy, gender, gender expression, gender identity, sexual orientation, or any other characteristic protected by federal, state or local law, regulation, or ordinance.

 Intel Corporation and the Intel Foundation reserves the right to withhold matching funds to schools and organizations on any basis as deemed appropriate.
 Determination of eligibility of schools and organizations, as well as payment to all schools and organizations is at the sole discretion of the Intel Foundation.